Stewart hits 2 HRs to help Orioles beat Cole and Yankees 6-1

+BALTIMORE (AP) — In a start that mirrored his first season with with the New York Yankees, Gerrit Cole was sailing along in dominant fashion before things went horribly awry.

-BALTIMORE (AP) — New York Yankees ace Gerrit Cole had a dominating start go awry during a nightmarish sixth inning against the Baltimore Orioles, who got a slump-breaking homer from DJ Stewart before tacking on four unearned runs in a 6-1 victory Saturday night.
+Cole endured a nightmarish sixth inning against the Baltimore Orioles, who got a slump-breaking homer from DJ Stewart before tacking on four unearned runs in a 6-1 victory Saturday night.

+After signing with New York in December for a reported $324 million over nine years, Cole won his first four decisions to extend his personal winning streak to 20 games.

-Cole (4-3) lost a third straight start for the first time since July 30-Aug.
+Since then, the right-hander has lost three straight starts for the first time since July 30-Aug.
 10, 2018, with Houston.

-Prior to this skid, the right-hander had reeled off 20 straight regular-season victories.
+This outing, like Cole’s season, started well before going south.
+Cole (4-3) allowed one baserunner over the first five innings before the Orioles broke open a scoreless game with a five-run sixth.

+“It’s a fickle game.
+It can change quickly,” Cole said.
+“They put some good swings together at the right time.”

 Cole struck out eight of the first nine batters he faced, the exception a grounder to shortstop by Ryan Mountcastle.
 The only Oriole to reach over the first five innings was José Iglesias, who doubled to left-center on an 0-2 pitch with two outs in the fourth.